All ORL Branches are closed on statutory holidays

 3rd Wednesday of the month at 6:30 p.m. in the Community Room (upstairs).
 September 21st, October 19th, November 16th & December 21st.

-Come out and Play!
+Come out and play!
 Our friendly group features gamers of every skill level with a great variety of games played.
 Bring your own favourite or join us to try out something new - we play everything from light social games all the way to in-depth miniature strategies.
+Teens and kids are also welcome.
 Want to know more?
 Join our Facebook group: Okanagan Board Gamers for more information and special events

 Every Thursday night at 5:30 pm upstairs in the library (just outside the computer lab).

 First Nations Elders are invited to get together and play games.
-New players are always welcome.
+New players from every walk of life are always welcome.

 Every Thursday night at 6 pm in the Community Room (upstairs).